Energy Drinks and Sleep

 If you’re set on consuming energy drinks, make sure you’re doing so responsibly and safely by keeping these tips in mind:

-3. Time your consumption: It’s best to avoid using energy drinks in the afternoon or evening, as their stimulating effects may not wear off enough in time for bed.
+- Time your consumption: It’s best to avoid using energy drinks at night or even in the later afternoon, as their stimulating effects may not wear off enough in time for bed.
 Wan Na Chun, MPH, RD, CPT of One Pot Wellness recommends avoiding energy drinks at least six hours before bed to prevent sleep disturbances, but some people may even need to cut themselves off sooner.
 (15) (16)

 If you’re looking to ditch energy drinks altogether, there are alternatives that can help you stay alert and energized during the day.
 For example, Chun recommends drinking tea or coffee (ideally earlier in the day).
 These options contain fewer ingredients and potential stimulants, and they allow you to have more control over caffeine and added sugar consumption.